UBI FAQ and HOWTO

 Table of contents

-1. How to enable UBI?
+1. How do I enable UBI?

-2. How to attach an MTD device?
+2. How do I attach an MTD device?

-3. How to create/delete UBI volumes?
+3. How do I create/delete UBI volumes?

 5. Can I run ext2 on top of UBI?

-6. Do I have to format my empty flash before running UBI on top of it?
+7. Do I have to format my empty flash before running UBI on top of it?

-8. How to create UBI images?
+9. How do I create UBI images?

 12. Can UBI logical eraseblocks be written randomly?